jaypinho/jaypinho.github.io/_posts/2015-07-03-those-unruly-greeks-part-2.markdown

 > Debt relief ought to be at the centre of negotiations over a New Deal for Greece.
 That has been our government’s mantra from 26th of January, our first day on the job.
 Exactly five months later, on 26th of June, the IMF has conceded the point (as evidenced earlier today by the NYT) – on the very day Prime Minister Alexis Tsipras called for a referendum so that the Greek people could reject an IMF-led proposal that offered no… debt relief.

-My guess is we'll see the Yes vote eke out a win tomorrow, but for everyone's sakes I'm rooting for No.
+My guess is we'll see the Yes vote eke out a win on Sunday, but for everyone's sakes I'm rooting for No.